|Future Toilet policy to be discussed.|

 I try to be straight with you the resident and taxpayer and hopefully you will take on board that this is a consultation and not a decision, but money has to be saved and we need to find new ways of working.
 Your feedback to Arun will be welcome, but the status quo is not really an option.

-Until Next Month, Paul Dendle is Arundel & Walberton Ward Member as well as Cabinet member for Leisure & Amenities on Arun DC.
-Tel. no: 07725369841 email firstname.lastname@example.org
+Until Next Month, Paul Dendle is the Arundel & Walberton Ward & Cabinet member for Leisure & Amenities.
+Web address is www.pauldendle.org and email firstname.lastname@example.org